HomeDocumentation

 Proactive GreetingAutomatically greet visitors

-Proactive DelayWait time before greeting (ms)
+Proactive DelayWait time before greeting (1-10 seconds)

 Auto OpenAutomatically open widget

-Auto Open DelayWait time before opening (ms)
+Auto Open DelayWait time before opening (1-15 seconds)

 Typing IndicatorShow typing animation